STIs are sexually transmitted infections. They are sometimes called sexually transmitted diseases (STDs).

 How do you get tested?

-You can get tested for an STI by going to your regular doctor, health care provider or a clinic.
+You can get tested for an STI by going to your regular doctor, health care provider or a center.
 If you have symptoms of an STI, your provider may do an exam and swab any sores you may have.
 Other ways you can be tested are:

 - A blood sample